 - In a glass add ice, fill half of it with the chilled hibiscus tea and another half with sparkling water.
 Add lime slices and blueberries or any red fruit you have at hand.
 Enjoy!

 Revert back to ancient traditions celebrated in Barcelona by immersing yourself in the world of local vermouths that are crafted in Reus, the capital of this drink.
 Vermouth is a kind of fortified wine that we are enjoying all over the year in Barcelona, a traditional Spanish drink as well, that goes down easily during the warm summer months with an ancient twist.

 How to prepare a refreshing vermouth drink: find a big glass, add a couple of big ice cubes, orange slices and one olive, and fill it with vermouth, leaving 1/3 free for the siphon water that will make it slightly sparkling and easier to drink over the high summer temperatures.
 Lazy to prepare it when you are visiting Barcelona?
 Just go to Jonny Aldana tapas bar and Charlie will put you up to speed.

-Wonderful people, what can I say after the above lines? salud! cheers!
+Wonderful people, what can I say after the above lines, salud! cheers!
 Enjoy summer refreshing drinks in Spain, and do share your recipes, we love hearing about your local homemade drinks.
-All the best!
+Stay hungry and well hydrated!